 Homegrown Festival: Occupy

 18 Mar 2019 – 12 Apr 2019 Battersea Art Centre

-Homegrown Festival: Occupy (18 March 2019 – 12 April 2019), curated by Saad-Eddine Said in association with Tarek Iskander is an invitation for young artists, collectives, entrepreneurs, activists and local communities to occupy BAC over the period that the UK may exit the EU.
+Homegrown Festival: Occupy (18 March 2019 – 12 April 2019), curated by Saad-Eddine Said is an invitation for young artists, collectives, entrepreneurs, activists and local communities to occupy BAC over the period that the UK may exit the EU.

 Occupy extends Battersea Arts Centre’s annual week-long celebration of young talent to four weeks – giving a bigger platform for people to engage with the building and its history to present work around worries, hopes and dreams about our shared future.

 The month will feature interactive and gig theatre, live games, virtual experiences, opera, hip-hop, and installations.
 Acclaimed teenage company Sounds Like Chaos present brand new show WOW EVERYTHING IS AMAZING and Conrad Murray premiere’s new show Highrise Estate of Mind.
-The festival will include Looking For Love, a virtual experience by Fanshen; The Mission, a live game by Exit Productions, work by Contact Theatre Manchester, opera composer Alex Mills, BAC Phoenix Award winner Amy Leon, dancer and performer Akeim Toussaint Buck, Access All Areas, People Film Club, 20 Stories High, Australian company Backbone and many others.
+The festival will include Looking For Love, a virtual experience by Fanshen; The Mission, a live game by Exit Productions, work by Contact Theatre Manchester, BAC Phoenix Award winner Amy Leon, Access All Areas, People Film Club, 20 Stories High, Australian company Backbone and many others.